phax/ph-oton/README.md

   * v7.0.4 - work in progress
     * Updated to Jetty 9.4.2
     * API extensions
     * Updated to Apache commons-net 3.6
+    * Improved internal error handling API
+    * Internal changes in the ph-oton jobs.
   * v7.0.3 - 2017-01-10
     * Integrated ph-html into ph-oton
     * Binds to ph-commons 8.6.0